lilactown/helix/docs/experiments.md

 to trigger a React refresh.
 Finally, we'll enable the fast-refresh feature flag in our components.

+For an example of how this all fits together see the [helix-todo-mvc](https://github.com/Lokeh/helix-todo-mvc) project.

 ### Triggering a refresh

 The suggested way to trigger a refresh is by adding an "after-load" hook in a